Monica-Vu/cs_knowledge/Databases/about.md

 #### Document
 * Stores data in JSON, BSON or XML
 * Items are nested
-* Most wiely used data
+* Most widely used data
 * Flexible as data becomes like code

 ex/ MongoDB

 #### Key-value
-* Each element in database is stored as a key paired with an attributename e ex/ shopping carts, user preferences, user profiles
+* Each element in database is stored as a key paired with an attribute name ex/ shopping carts, user preferences, user profiles

 #### Column Store